bjartek/flow-sharded-wallet/Readme.md

 # Sharded Wallet

-An example of how to make a ShardedWallet,
+An Sharded Wallet is a wallet where the owher registers users that will receive their fraction of the balance.

-Any member of the ShardedWallet can distribute tokens through the ShardedWalletClient in their storage.
+The owner can also register a set of users that is allowed to call the distribute and distributeAll methods.

 ## How to test

 `make emulator` in one terminal